VH-Lab/NDI-matlab/docs/reference/+ndi/element.m.md

   See also: EPOCHTABLE

-Help for ndi.element/numepochs is inherited from superclass NDI.EPOCH.EPOCHSET
+Help for ndi.element/numepochs is inherited from superclass ndi.epoch.epochset
 ```

 ---